Business Environment Profiles - United States

 Recent Trends – Number of temporary employees

-In 2025, the number of temporary employees is estimated to reach 2.5 million people, representing a 5.1% decline from the previous year and reflecting continued weakness in the market for temporary labor.
-Persistent high interest rates and an expected increase in business bankruptcies are placing significant downward pressure on demand for temporary workers as companies limit discretionary expenditures and prioritize cost containment.
+In 2026, the number of temporary employees is estimated to reach 2.8 million people, representing a 12.2% increase from the previous year and reflecting a rebound in the market for temporary labor.
+Falling interest rates and an expanding population are set to drive growth.
+Still, an expected increase in business bankruptcies and slowing economic growth are placing downward pressure on demand for temporary workers as companies limit discretionary expenditures and prioritize cost containment.
 This trend highlights the cyclical sensitivity of the temporary staffing market, which often mirrors broader economic conditions in real time.

 Macro trends such as shifts in business confidence and monetary policy have played a decisive role in shaping demand for temporary workers over the past five years.
 The reduction in temporary staffing from 2023 to 2025 was particularly pronounced due to companies' efforts to manage costs amid uncertainty and higher financing costs.
 Structural factors, such as a continued—though recently interrupted—expansion of the gig economy, had supported the labor market share of temporary employees during periods of growth in 2021 and 2022.
 However, these were insufficient to counteract cyclical pressures in later years.
 Changes in employment practices toward more flexible staffing were evident but muted, as overall labor market volatility and fluctuations in business activity exerted more immediate influence.